“We came into a broken world. And we're the cleanup crew.” - Kanye West

 Get hold of some epoxy and pour it out onto a clean area, then with the mixing stick provided you want to be mixing some of the powder together.

-This will either be gold or silver, depending on the option you opted for.
+This will either be gold or other colour, depending on the option you opted for.

 Mix this well to have a good even complexion throughout the epoxy.

 Now, time for application.

 Pick up the mixing stick with a bit of the mixture on and start to apply it to the broken edges of your first chosen piece.